Nevenall/ghosting-the-edge/src/03 Gearing Up.md

 ### High Concept

-Every piece of gear has a function and a purpose you could call its high concept, but unlike characters, this is not an {.right\}
+Every piece of gear has a function and a purpose you could call its high concept, but unlike characters, this is not an aspect.

 Characters have unlimited avenues of action available to them so reinforcing someone's most basic nature with an aspect makes sense, but gear is designed to fulfill only one function.
 You could say the item itself is an expression of its high concept.